 "I love this marker because it's super precise, and you can make the perfect little simple cat eye but also create more graphic looks because it's so pointy and precise, thin and flexible," Ari tells us of the liner's tapered felt tip.

-The jet black liner also lasts up to 48 hours (but please don't ever wear your makeup for two days straight).
+According to the brand, the jet black liner also lasts up to 48 hours (but please don't ever wear your makeup for two days straight).
 And yes, the name is a nod to her song "Borderline" off of her Grammy Award-winning album, "Sweetener."

 If felt tip liners aren't your thing, there's also a kohl pencil option that comes in three shades: black, brown, and bright white.